pc942/cv_challenge_apt_4201/README.md

 The second challenge was to find hardware to train the models.
 We used Kaggle to train our models.
 Kaggle gives out free GPU for 30hr/week: Tesla P100 GPU with 16GB VRAM and 30GB RAM.

-I built mmdet from source because of the CUDA version mismatch with kaggle.
-But I think you can also directly install latest version of mmdet using mim.
-More instruction for running in inference section.
+I built mmcv from source because of the CUDA version mismatch with kaggle.
+You can't directly install mmcv if you have cuda higher than 12.1 More instruction for running in inference section.

 ---
 ### **Part 2: Training/Validating the Models**

 #### Training:

-Yolov11x
+**Yolov11x**
 ```python
 results = model.train(data='/kaggle/input/buildings/dataset/', epochs=45, imgsz=512, save=True, device=0, val=True, plots=True)
 ```

-swinv2_tiny (huggingface)
+**swinv2_tiny (huggingface)**
+We provide training arguments and create a trainer instance using those arguments.
 ```python
 args = TrainingArguments(
     f"{model_name}-finetuned-buildings",